Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Introduction

-Very recently, we have shown that resonant inelastic x-ray scattering (RIXS) appears as an additional experimental method which is sensitive to phase and orbital symmetry of SC order parameters\cite{Marra2013}.
-In the past decade, this spectroscopic technique has established as an experimental probe of elementary spin~\cite{Braicovich2009a}, orbital~\cite{Ulrich2009}, and lattice excitations~\cite{Yavas2010}.
-In particular, the direct RIXS process\cite{Ament2011} allows spin flip excitations if the spin of conduction electrons has components parallel to the $x^2-y^2$ orbital\cite{Ament2009a}.
-This fact offers the possibility to probe the momentum-dependent charge and spin dynamical structure factors $\chi^{c,s}({\bf q},\omega)$ of the bulk system\cite{Marra2013} where the corresponding form factors can be adjusted by the specific geometry of the experiment and the polarization of the incoming photon beam.
-The well known property of the spin-spin correlation function $\chi^{s}({\bf q},\omega)$ to enhance sign reversing scattering, leading for example to the famous 41 meV resonant mode in cuprates, would place the RIXS experiment (applied to the iron-based superconductors) on the same footing as the QP interference in magnetic field -- with the additional advantage that the interpretation of spectroscopic features does not rely on the modeling of impurity scattering.
-How effective are these arguments in the presence of a strong variation of orbital content along the Fermi surface and to what extent we can expect signatures of the superconducting order parameter phase in the spectra?
+Recently, we have shown that RIXS is sensitive to phase and orbital symmetry of SC order parameter, and therefore can be used as an additional experimental method to probe the nature of the SC pairing\cite{Marra2013}.
+In the past decade, this spectroscopic technique has been established as an experimental probe of elementary spin\cite{Braicovich2009}, orbital\cite{Ulrich2009}, and lattice excitations\cite{Yavas2010}.
+In particular, the direct RIXS process\cite{Ament2011} allows spin flip excitations if the spin of conduction electrons has components parallel to the $x^2-y^2$ orbital\cite{Ament2009}.
+This fact offers the possibility to probe the momentum-dependent charge and spin dynamical structure factor (DSF) $\chi^{c,s}({\bf q},\imath\omega)$ of the bulk system\cite{Marra2013}.
+We note that the form factors corresponding respectively to charge and spin DSF can be adjusted by the specific geometry of the experiment and the polarization of the incoming photon beam.
+This is in contrast with, e.g., INS, where only the spin DSF can be accessed\cite{Maier2008,Korshunov2008,Christianson2008,Maier2011,Qiu2008,Inosov2010,Knolle2012}.
+The possibility to probe separately the charge and the spin DSF is therefore a distinctive property of RIXS spectroscopy.
+The phase-sensitivity of RIXS, the possibility to probe separately the charge and the spin DSF, and the well known property of spin DSF to enhance sign-reversing scattering (leading to, e.g., the characteristic 41~meV resonant mode in cuprates), would place RIXS experiment on the same footing as INS experiments and STM quasiparticle interference in magnetic field --- with the additional advantage that the interpretation of RIXS spectra does not rely on the modeling of impurity scattering.